 The decision to work on Dual Orb 2 was difficult.
 There were still mountains of games un-translated to choose from.
 Being an RPG fan, I knew I definitely wanted to do one of those.
 Being a non-Japanese reader and not being able to understand the story well, picking out a GOOD RPG was a hard thing to do.
 The first thing I would do is play through as much as I could of them.
 I felt it was important for the game to have a fun battle system; top-notch music, effective graphics, and some sort of presentation that convinced me it could do a good job of delivering the story.

 This was most effectively evaluated by simply playing through the game.
-For a Japanese game to hold my interest long enough to play through it almost in it's entirety, without understanding the story, it's got to be fun and have something about it that keeps me playing.
+For a Japanese game to hold my interest long enough to play through it almost in its entirety, without understanding the story, it's got to be fun and have something about it that keeps me playing.
 Dual Orb 2 had these qualities.
 It had a unique weapon system, beautiful graphics, and an amazing soundtrack and was just plain FUN to play.
-After initial screenings, I often asked some online acquaintances that did know Japanese to give me a brief summary of some of these RPG's that I was considering.
+After initial screenings, I often asked some online acquaintances that did know Japanese to give me a summary of some of these RPG's that I was considering.
 Dual Orb 2 just had everything going for it.
 It had everything I was looking for and the search for a gem to translate was over.

 Q: Did you do anything special to prepare yourself for Dual Orb 2?

 Yeah, Dual Orb 2 did require some preparation from me.
 This marked the first SNES project I was going to handle myself.
 It was a bit different from the NES.
 There was a lot of learning involved as I went along in Dual Orb 2.
 I already had assembly, general programming, and romhacking skills, but I had to learn the SNES hardware, memory map, and various other things unique to the SNES.
-Because Dual Orb 2 was a very technically challenging game for even the best hacker, I was going to have to hack the game on a much deeper level than I had done before dealing with plenty of compression and lots of code reverse engineering throughout the project.
+Because Dual Orb 2 was a very technically challenging game for even the best hacker, I was going to have to hack the game on a much deeper level than I had done before dealing with plenty of compression and lots of code reverse-engineering throughout the project.
 I got some initial help in the right direction from Bongo' and Byuu.
-These days I consider myself as one of the most talented and skilled SNES romhackers around and have made it a point to help out and share some of my knowledge with up and coming hackers who want it.
+These days I consider myself as one of the most talented and skilled SNES romhackers around and have made it a point to help out and share some of my knowledge with up-and-coming hackers who want it.

 A great deal of my time is spent working and helping other hackers rather than working on my own projects.
 I am a big believer in the romhacking community.
 There are not enough of us to go around and we need to help each other out whenever we can.
-Because all these games are uniquely programmed, even the veteran hackers can learn a thing or two from fellow hackers who have worked on other games.
+Because all these games are uniquely programmed, even veteran hackers can learn a thing or two from fellow hackers who have worked on other games.

 Q: What problems did you encounter during the Dual Orb 2 project?
 And what did you do to correct them?